 FELICITY: “The day I phoned my authors to tell them my plan was one of the most moving of my life.
 They cheered me on.
 I remember Miriam Stoppard exclaiming: “I’ve been waiting years for you to do this!”
 Authors are independent beings used to taking risks.
 So a group, including John Julius Norwich, Mary Berry, Matt Ridley, Martin Meredith and Artemis Cooper, loyally came on board.

-1988 — Rosamunde Pilcher, whom Felicity had represented for over ten years, publishes The Shell Seekers.
-It goes on to sell more than 5m copies worldwide and spend 30 consecutive weeks at the top of the New York Times Bestseller List, being adapted for both stage and television, twice.
+1988 — Rosamunde Pilcher, whom Felicity had represented for over ten years, publishes THE SHELL SEEKERS.
+It goes on to sell more than 5m copies worldwide and spend 30 consecutive weeks at the top of the New York Times Bestseller List, being adapted for both stage and television, twice, and turning Rosamunde into a global publishing sensation.
 The resulting success allows Felicity to purchase the North Parade flat and begin the process of turning it into the FBA offices you see today.

 FELICITY: “Catherine’s arrival changed everything.
 We were now an expanding agency with a future.
 At her first Frankfurt she did a six-figure deal for John Dickie’s Cosa Nostra, which became a worldwide bestseller.
 She then turned her hand to children’s books—which I knew nothing about—at just the time the market was expanding.
 She rapidly proved to have a nose for the market: first novels by Jenny Downham and Annabel Pitcher took Bologna by storm.
 Sally Gardner won the Carnegie and Costa Awards, Liz Kessler became an international brand, and David Almond, author of Skellig, arrived.”

-2001 — That same year, associate agent Sally Holloway joins the agency – like Felicity, a fan of representing journalists with books on economics and current affairs – and goes on to make Tim Harford’s Undercover Economist an international bestseller in 27 languages.
+2001 — That same year, associate agent Sally Holloway joins the agency – like Felicity, a fan of representing journalists with books on economics and current affairs – and goes on to make Tim Harford’s THE UNDERCOVER ECONOMIST an international bestseller in 27 languages.

 2006 — After a lengthy period of agent-hunting to fill the agency’s gap in adult fiction, former film producer Caroline Wood is recruited to join the expanding FBA team.

 FELICITY: “Caroline’s arrival was thrilling.
-She sold Martin Walker‘s Bruno crime series to Diogenes, which has now sold over 3 million copies in Germany.
+She sold Martin Walker‘s Bruno crime series to Diogenes, which has now sold over 3 million copies worldwide.
 Anna Hope, Rhidian Brook, Gill Hornby and others have since put us firmly on the international fiction map with amazing bestsellers.”

 2010 — Felicity arranges a management buyout, bringing Catherine and Caroline onto the board as shareholders, with Catherine as md.